111 lobe sep.

 Official dyno results with this cam.
 More to come.

-Official Dyno Report with this cam, NKB heads, dual plane intake, Quick Fuel SQ 750 carb, and MSD distributor.
+Official Dyno Report in a 421 engine with this cam, NKB heads, dual plane intake, Quick Fuel SQ 750 carb, and MSD distributor.